js-bits/timeout/README.md

 ## Notes

-You cannot "pause" a timeout or "restart" it.
+- You cannot "pause" a timeout or "restart" it.
 Once it's started, there are only two possibilities: either the timeout can be manually stopped before it is exceeded or the timeout will be exceeded.

-It's possible to stop a timeout before it is even started but you won't be able to start that timeout ever again.
+- It's possible to stop a timeout before it is even started but you won't be able to start that timeout ever again.

+- Internet Explorer is not supported.